This Morning with Richard Not Judy: The Curious Orange

-Questions about life from a gigantic talking orange, played by Paul Putner.
-The name is derived from the album I Am Kurious Oranj by The Fall (itself a reference to the film I Am Curious (Yellow)), which was used to introduce each Curious Orange segment.
+Played by Paul Putner, a large talking orange would posit seemingly deep questions about life, that were in fact easily answered.
 At the end of the first series, having been revealed to be Richard Herring's illegitimate son, he was crushed to death and "juiced", but he was later reconstituted by a mad scientist.
-Throughout the second series his behaviour became increasingly sinister, and for a while he was replaced by The Curious Alien (in truth due to Putner's commitments elsewhere).
+Throughout the second series his behaviour became increasingly sinister, and for a while he was replaced by The Curious Alien.
+The name is derived from the song "Kurious Oranj" (from the album I Am Kurious Oranj) by The Fall, which was used to introduce each Curious Orange segment.